Food Access Programs

 • Produce Perks is a grant funded program through “Produce Perks Midwest” that seeks to increase SNAP use at Farmers’ Markets and increase fruit & vegetable consumption.
 Customers are given a matching benefit of $25/week in Produce Perk tokens, when they use their SNAP benefits at Market.
 These green tokens can then be used to buy fresh fruits and vegetables at Market.

-• WIC FMNP vouchers – WIC is a program for low-income “Women, Infants, and Children” which provides food assistance for pregnant mothers and children under 5.
+• WIC FMNP vouchers – WIC is a program for “Women, Infants, and Children” which provides food assistance for eligible pregnant mothers and children under 5.
 The WIC Farmers’ Market Nutrition Program (FMNP) distributes additional vouchers to WIC families for use exclusively at Farmers’ Markets, where they can be used to purchase fresh fruits and vegetables.

 • WIC Perks vouchers are available for free at the Market table each week for customers receiving WIC benefits - and can be used to buy $10 in fresh fruits & vegetables at the Market.
 Customers just need to show their current WIC card at the Market table.